blockbusters07/MediBridge/README.md

 ## Our Solution 💡

--	Smart Contracts: Develop individual smart contracts for each entity in the supply chain (supplier, manufacturer, etc.).
-These contracts will facilitate secure transactions, ownership transfers, and product information storage on the blockchain.
-- Transparent Tracking: Utilize smart contracts to record product movements and key events throughout the supply chain, ensuring end-to-end traceability.
--	Product Verification: Implement a React-based front-end interface that enables customers to verify product authenticity by scanning unique identifiers and accessing immutable supply chain records.
--	Data Privacy: Ensure data privacy by encrypting sensitive information and employing role-based access control within the smart contracts.
--	Real-time Notifications: Enable stakeholders to receive real-time notifications and alerts for critical supply chain events.
--	Integration: Integrate the front-end and smart contracts using Web3.js to enable seamless communication between the user interface and the blockchain network.
--	Testing and Deployment: Conduct rigorous testing on Remix IDE, compile the smart contracts, and deploy them on a local blockchain using Ganache and Truffle.
--	User Experience: Focus on providing a user-friendly and intuitive interface to enhance stakeholders' experience in interacting with the supply chain management system.
+This project implements a block chain-based supply chain management system for the pharmaceutical industry, employing Solidity smart contracts and React for the user interface.
+The development process will involve meticulous manual testing on the Remix IDE to ensure the correctness and reliability of the smart contracts.
+After successful testing, the contracts will be compiled and deployed on a local block chain network using Ganache and Truffle.
+To provide a user-friendly experience, a React-based frontend will be built to enable seamless interaction with the block chain network.
+The integration of the frontend and smart contracts will be achieved using Web3.js, allowing smooth communication and data exchange between the two components.
+By implementing this robust solution, the pharmaceutical industry can achieve real-time tracking, verification, and monitoring of products throughout the supply chain.

 # System Architecure 💻